David Leslie, 1st Lord Newark: Royalist from 1650

 By 1650, the Scottish Covenanter government had grown disillusioned with the English Parliament, and instead backed Charles II in the hope that, in return for their support against his English enemies, he would impose their political and religious agenda on Great Britain.
 Leslie accordingly now found himself fighting for the King.
 When the Parliamentarian army under Oliver Cromwell invaded Scotland in July 1650 Leslie commanded the Scottish forces.
 By refusing battle, Leslie withstood Cromwell's attempts to attack Edinburgh and when the English were forced to retreat in August 1650 he pursued them down the east coast, eventually trapping 11,000 English soldiers south of Dunbar.
 Although the Scottish army had twice as many men, divisions within the Committee of Estates and Kirk instructing Leslie gave Cromwell the opportunity to inflict a decisive defeat on the Scots at the Battle of Dunbar on 3 September 1650.
 Leslie escaped with a tiny remnant of his army which then joined Charles II's Royalist forces in the Stirling area.

 Leslie led the Royalist army on another invasion of England in 1651, where he was again defeated by Cromwell, at the Battle of Worcester on 3 September 1651.
 After his capture he was sent to the Tower of London.

 Released from captivity on the Restoration of Charles II in 1660, Leslie was granted the title Lord Newark.
 David Leslie, 1st Lord Newark, died in 1682.

 Family

+David Leslie married Jane Yorke, a daughter of John Yorke of Goulthwaite Hall.

 His son David was the 2nd Lord Newark.
 His daughter Jean Leslie (d.
 1740) styled herself as 3rd "Lady Newark" i.e. a lady in her own right.
 She married Sir Alexander Anstruther of Anstruther in 1694, and their sons William and Alexander were known semi-officially as the 4th and 5th Lords Newark.

 His cousin was John Leslie, Lord Newton, a Lord of Session and also a Lt Colonel in the King's Horse Guards involved in several of the same battles.

+His daughter Mary Leslie married Alexander Kinloch, son of Sir Francis Kinloch, 1st Baronet of Gilmerton.